loomster321/workflow-father/ShotSegmentation.md

    - Visual opportunities for emphasis
 4. For each identified shot:
    - Classify as either A-roll or B-roll based on narrative function
-   - Create descriptive shot_description that clearly explains what the shot contains
+   - Create concise shot_description within the 100 character limit
    - Extract the specific narration_text for this shot from the scene narration
-   - Define emotional_tone that aligns with the scene's intended impact
+   - Define emotional_tone using 2-3 key emotions within the 30 character limit
-   - For B-roll shots, provide suggested_broll_visuals that enhance the narrative
+   - For B-roll shots, provide suggested_broll_visuals within the 100 character limit
-   - Suggest appropriate sound_effects that complement the visual content
+   - Suggest up to 2 sound_effects within 25 characters each
-   - Create a shot_number and shot_title that clearly identifies its place in the sequence
+   - Create a shot_number and brief shot_title within the 50 character limit
+   - Write a concise shot_purpose within the 75 character limit
    - Note: You don't need to calculate word_count or expected_duration as these will be added by the Shot Metrics Calculator node
 5. Ensure the overall shot sequence maintains:
    - Narrative coherence across the entire scene